Ayesh/WordPress-Comment-Form-CSRF/readme.txt

 It provides no UI - just install it and you are all set!

+1. This plugins adds a secret cryptographically-secure token to the comment form.
+This is a unique value and is computationally impractical to guess it.
+2. Upon comment subission, the comment is rejected if the secret tokens are not present or computationally invalid.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.